rackerlabs/support-how-to/content/rackconnect/rackconnect-v30-requirements.md

 ### Dedicated account

-To use RackConnect v3.0, you must have a dedicated account with Rackspace.
+To use RackConnect v3.0, you must have a Dedicated Hosting account with Rackspace.

 ### Supported network device